Minor in Social Work and Community Development

 This program is an interdisciplinary program intended to provide you with the knowledge, tools, and practical experience to play a proactive role in social work & community development.
 It is designed in response to the mounting needs of local and international NGOs for community social workers.

-In particular, a minor in Social Work and Community Development complements majors in the social sciences, communication arts, education, economics, business, political science and management.
+A minor in Social Work and Community Development complements majors in the social sciences, communication arts, education, economics, business, political science and management.

 For a Minor in Social Work and Community Development, you must complete a minimum of 18 credits as follows: